Bored by beaches? Fiji offers an interesting range of distractions:

 Costs for a 2-week stay,combining Matangiand Likuliku, are from £1,800 per person including all meals but not flights.

-View all Bridge & Wickers vacations to Fiji.
+View all Bridge & Wickers holidays to Fiji.